jessicap5159/horiseon/README.md

 Horiseon Refactored was built to enhance the accessibility of the web page for the marketing company Horiseon.
 Through this project, this developer has come to understand that many users with visual impairments rely on screen readers to help them access web pages, so the HTML code had to be amended with semantic elements and alt attributes to allow the readers to provide a clear description to the users.
 Such ease of access is important both to Horiseon and to this developer, so that advances in technology can be used to connect people with resources and with other members of the community.
 The CSS code was also consolidated and re-organized to follow semantic structure, so that future developers may improve or modify the code with greater ease and clarity.
 Once again, one of the goals of this developer was to make it easier for people to connect with resources and with one another, and improving the clarity of the code enables people to collaborate on it with greater facility.
+Horiseon is a marketing agency that provides search engine optimization, online reputation management, and social media marketing, utilzing lead generation, brand awareness, and cost management.

-Finished product can be found here: https://jessicap5159.github.io/horiseon/
+Their site can be found here: https://jessicap5159.github.io/horiseon/

 ## Table of Contents